 Located in the North of Botswana, Chobe was declared a national park in 1967 and it spans an area of 11,700 square kilometers making it the third-largest national park in Botswana.

-The national park whose main source of water for the park’s wildlife is Chobe river is divided into four districts; Chobe riverfront (which has the largest concentration of wildlife in the park), Nogatsaa Savuti, and Linyanti.
+The national park whose main source of water for the park’s wildlife is the Chobe river is divided into four distinct regions; Chobe riverfront (which has the largest concentration of wildlife in the park), Nogatsaa, Savuti, and Linyanti.

-Chobe national park Botswana consists of the largest population of African elephants, big herds of buffalos and also offers a great chance of spotting the big five making it the most visited park in Botswana.
-It is indeed undeniably true that Chobe national park is one of the best safari destinations in Africa to enjoy wildlife at its best.
+Chobe national park Botswana consists of the largest population of African elephants, big herds of buffalos, and also offers a great chance of spotting the big five making it the most visited park in Botswana.
+It is indeed undeniably true that Chobe national park is one of the best places to visit in Botswana to enjoy wildlife at its best.

 Visiting Chobe national park had been a dream of mine having read so much about it and it being one of the best National parks in Africa.

-But all in all, the safari in Chobe National park was an incredible experience for me that I consider my self lucky to have been to the best place for safari in Africa and one considered the best among Botswana national parks.
+But all in all, the safari in Chobe National park was an incredible experience for me that I consider myself lucky to have been to one of the best places for a safari in Africa and one considered the best among Botswana national parks.

-Although wildlife at all the 4 districts of the park may not differ, there are greater chances of spotting lions and Cheetahs at the Chobe riverfront.
+Although the wildlife at all 4 distinct parts of the park may not differ, there are greater chances of spotting lions and Cheetahs at the Chobe riverfront.